1. The First Anglo-Burmese War began in __________.

 Explanation: The Treaty of Sugauli (1816) ended the Anglo-Nepalese War.

-78. The Anglo-Bhutanese War ended with the Treaty of:
+78. The Anglo-Bhutanese War ended with the Treaty of__________.

 A) Punakha